What do we mean by descriptive statistics?

 Go from insights to action

-Now that you have a better understanding of descriptive research design and how you can leverage statistical analysis methods correctly, now’s the time to utilise a tool that can take your research and subsequent analysis to the next level.
+Now that you have a better understanding of descriptive statistics in research and how you can leverage statistical analysis methods correctly, now’s the time to utilise a tool that can take your research and subsequent analysis to the next level.

 Try out a Qualtrics survey software demo so you can see how it can take you through descriptive research and further research projects from start to finish.